mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 ### 1.2 Prerequisites {#prerequisites}

-The AWS IoT Twinmaker connector requires Mendix Studio Pro version 9.18.3 or above.
+The AWS IoT TwinMaker connector requires Mendix Studio Pro version 9.18.3 or above.

 To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication connector version](https://marketplace.mendix.com/link/component/120333).
-It is crucial for the AWS IoT Twinmaker connector to function correctly.
+It is crucial for the AWS IoT TwinMaker connector to function correctly.
 For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/connectors/aws/aws-authentication/).

 ## 2 Installation

-Follow the instructions in [How to Use Marketplace Content in Studio Pro](/appstore/general/app-store-content/) to import the AWS IoT Twinmaker connector into your app.
+Follow the instructions in [How to Use Marketplace Content in Studio Pro](/appstore/general/app-store-content/) to import the AWS IoT TwinMaker connector into your app.

 ## 3 Configuration

-After you install the connector, you can find it in the **App Explorer**, in the **AWSTwinmakerConnector** section.
-The connector provides a [domain model](#domain-model) and several [activities](#activities) that you can use to connect your app to AWS IoT Twinmaker.
+After you install the connector, you can find it in the **App Explorer**, in the **AWSTwinMakerConnector** section.
+The connector provides a [domain model](#domain-model) and several [activities](#activities) that you can use to connect your app to AWS IoT TwinMaker.
 Each activity can be implemented by using it in a microflow.
 To ensure that your app can connect to the AWS service, you must also configure AWS authentication for the connector.

 ### 3.1 Configuring AWS Authentication

-In order to use the AWS IoT Twinmaker service, you must authenticate with AWS.
+In order to use the AWS IoT TwinMaker service, you must authenticate with AWS.
 To do so, you must set up a configuration profile in your Mendix app.
 After you set up the configuration profile, the connector module handles the authentication internally.

 1. Ensure that you have installed and configured the AWS Authentication connector, as mentioned in [Prerequisites](#prerequisites).
 2. Decide whether you want to use session or static credentials to authenticate.
- The AWS IoT Twinmaker connector supports both session and static credentials.
+ The AWS IoT TwinMaker connector supports both session and static credentials.
 By default, the connector is pre-configured to use static credentials, but you may want to switch to session credentials, for example, to increase the security of your app.
 For an overview of both authentication methods, see [AWS Authentication](/appstore/connectors/aws/aws-authentication/).
 3. In the **App Explorer**, double-click the **Settings** for your app.

  {{< figure src="/attachments/appstore/connectors/aws-iot-twinmaker/appsettings.png" alt="The Settings option in the App Explorer">}}